Vartan Sarkisov: Life

 Of Armenian origin, Vartan Stepanovich Sarkisov attained his primary education at the local Shusha Realschule.
 Soon after graduation, he continued his education in Tbilisi where he studied at the Realschule and graduated in 1894 having honors.
 At the time of his study, he was started to paint skillfully.
-He also had an interest for opera music, which he preserved for all his life.
+He also had an interest in opera music, which he preserved for all his life.

 Having graduated Realschule in Tbilisi, Sargsyan moved to St. Petersburg and entered the St. Petersburg Institute of Civil Engineering.
 He was also a classmate of renowned architect Nikolai Bayev.
-After graduating the university in 1901, he moved to Moscow to attain work experience.
+After graduating from the university in 1901, he moved to Moscow to attain work experience.
 In 1907 he moved to Baku and immediately received requests for a series of projects.
 His architectural style was modern.
 Later on in his career, he switched to neoclassicism.
-In the 1920s when the Construction Institute opened in Baku, Sarkisov was invited as a lecturer and occupied the post of dean for many years.
+In the 1920s, when the Construction Institute opened in Baku, Sarkisov was invited as a lecturer and occupied the post of dean for many years.
 Vartan Sarkisov died in Baku on March 29, 1955 and is buried in the Narimanov Cemetery.
 In September 2007, the local Azerbaijani government ordered to relocate the Narimanov Cemetery.

 Work

-Vardan Sarkisov designed the Oil Producers Sanatorium building in Mardakan (1930), a male gymnasium, Residence on Krasnovodskaya street (1908; today Torgovaya (Nizami) Street and Samad Vurghun Avenue intersection; this building is also where Lev Landau was born), reconstructed the Ismailiyya building which was burned during the March Days in 1918, 7 floor apartment of the Baku Armenian millionaire Mirzabekov (Mirzabekyan) in Nikolayevskaya street (1908), and the Residence of Tigran Melikov (Khagani Street, 27).
+Vardan Sarkisov designed the Oil Producers Sanatorium building in Mardakan (1930), a male gymnasium, Residence on Krasnovodskaya street (1908; today Torgovaya (Nizami) Street and Samad Vurghun Avenue intersection; this building is also where Lev Landau was born), reconstructed the Ismailiyya building which was burned during the March Days in 1918, 7-floor apartment of the Baku Armenian millionaire Mirzabekov (Mirzabekyan) in Nikolayevskaya street (1908), and the Residence of Tigran Melikov (Khagani Street, 27).